What’s Vegetarian at Burger King? (Updated for 2026)

 Looking for Burger King vegetarian options?
-Here’s the short answer: your main meatless meal is the Impossible Whopper, backed by a solid lineup of vegan-friendly sides like fries, hash browns, onion rings, and French toast sticks.
-Burger King isn’t a steak or seafood chain, so you actually get a genuine plant-based burger here, not just a salad and a shrug.
-This guide walks through what’s safe to order, what to skip, and the simple swaps that turn a vegetarian item into a vegan one.
+Here’s the short answer: your main meat-free meal is the Impossible Whopper, backed by vegan-friendly sides like fries, hash browns, onion rings, and French toast sticks.
+Burger King is a flame-grilled fast food chain, not a steak or seafood spot, so you get a genuine plant-based burger here.
+That beats a salad and a shrug.
+This guide walks through the meatless menu items worth ordering, what to skip, and the simple swaps that turn a vegetarian pick into a vegan one.
 For more meatless dining guides like this, check out What’s Vegetarian.

 A Quick Look at Burger King

 Burger King opened on December 4, 1954, in Miami, Florida.
-Founders James McLamore and David Edgerton launched the first store at 3090 NW 36th Street after buying an Insta-Burger King franchise license.
-The chain built its name on flame-grilled burgers, and that flame broiler still matters when you’re eating meatless, since the plant-based patty cooks on the same grill as the beef.
+Founders James McLamore and David Edgerton launched the first store at 3090 NW 36th Street.
+They had just bought an Insta-Burger King franchise license.
+The chain built its name on the famous flame-grilled Whopper.
+That flame broiler still matters when you eat meatless, since the plant-based veggie patty cooks on the same grill as the classic beef burgers.

-Today Burger King runs roughly 6,500 restaurants across the United States, with Statista counting about 6,560 US units as of late October 2025.
-Its parent company is Restaurant Brands International, formed in 2014 through the $12.5 billion merger of Burger King and Tim Hortons.
+Today Burger King runs roughly 6,500 restaurants across the United States.
+Statista counted about 6,560 US units as of late October 2025.
+Its parent company is Restaurant Brands International, formed in 2014.
+The $12.5 billion merger combined Burger King and Tim Hortons.
 RBI also owns Popeyes and Firehouse Subs, so the same corporate group sits behind a few familiar drive-thru signs.

 Burger King Vegetarian Options: What to Order

-The table below covers the meatless items you can reliably order in the US.
-A check means it fits that diet as listed, and an X means it doesn’t.
-The two items marked vegetarian-only (the Impossible Whopper as served and the croissant bread) both turn vegan with a simple change, which the notes after the table spell out.
+The table below covers the meatless meals and sides you can reliably order from the Burger King menu in the US.
+A check means it fits that diet as listed.
+An X means it doesn’t.
+Two items are marked vegetarian-only: the Impossible Whopper as served and the croissant bread.
+Both turn vegan with a simple change, which the notes after the table spell out.
 When in doubt, ask your location to confirm against the current allergen guide.

 Menu ItemVegetarianVegan